WHO WE ARE

 All entries are promoted for free through our social media and website, with a featured page of each project, unless the submitter prefers not to.
 For this purpose, we recommend that projects must be fully entered on FilmFreeway, including synopsis, and downloadable poster and trailer.

-The Best Short Film of the bimonthly round will also receive a free FILM REVIEW.
 Besides the Major Award for each category, it can also be given Short Encounters Grand Jury Awards, Honourable Mentions and the SHORT ENCOUNTERS AWARD eligible ONLY for No/Low budget short films.